Sophie Guellati-Salcedo, Ph.D.

 References

 Zhang, Y. et al. (2023).
-Gut microbiota–derived short-chain fatty acids and depression: mechanisms and therapeutic potential.
+Gut microbiota–derived short-chain fatty acids and depression: mechanisms and therapeutic potential for multidimensional healing.
 Frontiers in Cellular Neuroscience, 17, 1088230.

 Zheng, L. et al. (2024).
-The gut microbiota metabolite butyrate modulates acute stress-induced ferroptosis in the prefrontal cortex.
+The gut microbiota metabolite butyrate modulates acute stress-induced ferroptosis in the prefrontal cortex, showcasing vital links in psychoneuroimmunology.
 Neuroscience Letters.

 Journey Beyond the Mind–Body Duality & Meet Your True Self.